Posted on 11th February, 2020

 First commercialized in 1974, Monsanto's Roundup is currently the most widely used herbicide in the world.

-After consulting publically available environmental exposure studies of agricultural workers taken since 2001 in the US, Canada, and Sweden, corroborated with recent toxicological evidence, the IARC assessed that a link between glyphosate and Non-Hodgkin's lymphoma (NHL), a form of cancer that affects immune cells, is sufficiently plausible to deserve their concern.
+After consulting publically available environmental exposure studies of agricultural workers since 2001 in the US, Canada, and Sweden, corroborated with recent toxicological evidence, the IARC assessed that a link between glyphosate and Non-Hodgkin's lymphoma (NHL), a form of cancer that affects the immune cells, is sufficiently plausible to deserve immediate attention and concern.

 Earlier research found less conclusive correlations between glyphosate and other forms of lymphoma, particularly B-cell, but scientists are still unsure about the full extent of the relation between the active ingredient in Roundup and cancers of white cells.

 Earlier studies on inhabitants of the "soy region" of South America, which has seen a dramatic increase in the use of Roundup and other pesticides beginning in the mid-90s, found similar reasons for concern, with the population exhibiting a corresponding increase in the rates of cancer, including breast, prostate and liver cancers, that aren't commonly associated with glyphosate.

 Extensive research conducted by Vincent F. Garry et al. recorded a significant correlation between exposure to glyphosate and the incidence of birth defects in children born to pesticide applicators from the Red River Valley of Minnesota.

 The frequency of birth defects appears to have grown together with the use of Roundup, which occurred after the introduction of Roundup-ready crops in 1996.